hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 - the media root folder is under `/media/pi/DISK1-5TB`
 - the media root folder is under `/media/pi/DISK2-4TB`

-and locate the root folder in each partition which contains your media files ... and make a note of these root folder names **alongside** the corresponding PARTUUID.
+and locate the root folder in each partition which contains the media files ... and make a note of these root folder names **alongside** the corresponding PARTUUID.
 So, you will have noted for each disk UUID, partition PARTUUID. and the root folder name on that partition, eg for
 ```